Cielquan/DoTH-DNS/README.md

 You may also install your CA certificate on your other devices.

 #### Menu script
 Instead of calling the setup script directly you can use the menu script as a wrapper.
+This requires `whiptail` to be installed.

     $ ./menu_start_doth_dns.bash